Ranjith-M7/ArtSpot-Creative-Hub/README.md

 Welcome to my Simple Art Showcase Page project!
 This landing page is designed to showcase various art forms in a clean and minimalistic layout using html,css and js.

 ## Features
-- Hero section introducing the theme.
+- Created a visually stunning and minimalist art showcase website highlighting 7 prominent art forms.
-- Six art images for visual appeal.
+- Crafted an elegant interface to showcase the beauty of each art form.
-- Section highlighting seven different art forms: cinema, music, architecture, painting, theatre and more.
+- Implemented responsive design for seamless browsing across devices.
-- Responsive design for optimal viewing on different devices.
+- Tech stack: \textbf{HTML, CSS, JavaScript}

 ## Technologies Used
 - HTML5